Category Archives: Business

 OTHER KEY FINDINGS:

-• African American Owned Banks (AAOBs) are in 15 states and territories.
-Key states absent are Maryland, Missouri, New York, Ohio, and Virginia.
+• African American Owned Banks (AAOBs) are in 16 states and territories.
+Key states absent are Maryland, Missouri, New York, and Virginia.

-• There has not been an African American Owned Bank (AAOB) started in 23 years.
+• Adelphi Bank (OH) is the first African American Owned Bank (AAOB) started in 23 years.

 • Alabama and Georgia each have two AAOBs.